Exactech Class Action

 The Notice provides information about the proposed settlement of A$8,700,000 (Settlement Sum) and about the options available to Class Members to register to participate in the settlement or to opt out of the class action.

-The Settlement Approval hearing is scheduled for 22 July 2025.
+The settlement approval hearing was scheduled for 22 July 2025.

 Next Steps